vanvalenlab/kiosk-console/docs/ADVANCED_DOCUMENTATION.md

 ## Advanced documentation

-Here is some documentation on the finer points of the DeepCell Kiosk.
+Welcome to the advanced documentation for DeepCell Kiosk developers.
 We will go over cluster customization, accessing cluster logs and metrics, less-common deployment workflows, a few design decisions that may be of interest to other developers, and other topics.

 ### Building custom consumer pipelines